The Promise Tracker

 $1 Billion NIF Bond by Q2 2026

 NIF II Bond for TT$1 billion backed by 21% of government's First Citizens shareholding (~TT$2B value).
-NIF website has a dedicated NIF2 page indicating preparations, but no confirmation of formal issuance as the Q2 window closes.
+Q2 FY2026 issuance window (January-March 2026) has closed with no confirmed launch.
+NIF website maintains a NIF2 page but the only bond actually issued was the $400M NIF2 in January 2024 — a separate, earlier instrument.

 Tobago Airport Terminal Opening